benbrown/workshop/code/01.setup/readme.md

 ## Create the main application file

-This project needs an [index.js](index.js) file to contain the main application definition.
+This new project needs a main file to contain the application definition.
-Create it in Visual Studio code along side the other files in your project folder.
-Then, add the code below.
+Create a file called [index.js](index.js) in Visual Studio Code alongside the other files in your project folder.
+Then, follow the steps below to add the code for your bot.

 Step 1: Import some components from external libraries.

+To use the modules you installed in the last step, you need to "require" them into the main application.

  ```javascript
  const { BotFrameworkAdapter, ConversationState, MemoryStorage } = require('botbuilder');